DILCISBoard/E-ARK-AIP/index.md

 a new consolidated version `aip1_v1` of the physical container file which is complete.

 <a name="fig10"></a> ![Information Package structure](figs/ditaa/ditaa_appendix_e_migration_segmented.png "Migrating a representation using a differential package")

+**Figure 10:**
+Migrating a representation using a differential package.